Back pain: what to do? (In chronological order)

 We mentioned that heat could reduce muscle tension, which is particularly responsible for back pain.
 Indeed, many patients feel relief from their symptoms after a massage, or even a hot shower.
 It is the same with manual techniques from a qualified therapist.

-However, you should know that muscle tension is usually not the main cause of your back pain, but rather a consequence.
-It is in this perspective that the proposed solutions generally work in the short term only, and must be combined with a global (and active!) therapeutic approach.
+However, you should know that muscle tension is generally not the main cause of your back pain, but rather a consequence.
+It is with this in mind that the solutions proposed generally work in the short term only, and must be combined with a global (and active!) therapeutic approach.

-Now, what can be done to reduce muscle tension, "untie" its knots and relieve its stiffness?
-Here are some strategies that can be practiced from the comfort of your own home.
+Now, what can we do to reduce muscle tension, “untie” knots and relieve stiffness?
+Here are some strategies that can be practiced from the comfort of your home.

 • Take a tennis ball and place it on a stress point in the lower back.
 Lean your back against the wall so you can feel the pressure of the ball.
 Hold the position for a minute, then make mini-movements back and forth allowing the ball to massage your lower back.

-• Breathing exercises like diaphragmatic breathing can also relax tight muscles.
-To find out more (and benefit from an exercise to do), see the following article.
+• Breathing exercises like diaphragmatic breathing can also relax tense muscles.

 • Believe it or not, meditation could also help you reduce muscle tension.
 Because it relaxes the mind and reduces stress, mindfulness (Mindfulness in English) is a very interesting strategy when you suffer from back pain.
 To learn more about this type of meditation (and benefit from exercises to integrate into your daily life), see the following article.